Republicans go on offense over Obamacare

 "It's blowing up all over the country," Trump told reporters Tuesday at his golf resort in Doral, Florida, vowing to repeal and replace Obamacare with something less expensive.

-The GOP nominee's swift move to exploit the return of Obamacare was a sign he believes he can use it to throw his Democratic rival, Hillary Clinton, onto the defensive.
+The GOP nominee's swift move to exploit the return of the Affordable Care Act was a sign he believes he can use it to throw his Democratic rival, Hillary Clinton, onto the defensive.
 Clinton has positioned herself squarely as the heir to President Barack Obama and the protector of his legacy.
 A fresh spat over health care could complicate Clinton's hopes to ride her commanding lead in the polls to a comprehensive victory on November 8.

+The Clinton campaign argued Tuesday that the Republican repeal and replace position is simply not viable.

+"There's a clear choice in this election: either we're going to help American families and tackle health care cost issues, or we're going to throw 20 million people off their coverage and let the insurance companies write the rules again," campaign spokeswoman Julie Wood said in a statement.
+"Hillary Clinton wants to build on the progress we've made and fix what's broken, while Donald Trump would rip up the ACA, reverse the progress we have made and start this fight all over again."

 The Obamacare hikes could be offset in many cases by subsidies.
 Still, Republicans have sought to make the law a campaign issue for weeks, seizing on former President Bill Clinton's remarks earlier this month that rising health premiums he said were caused by Obamacare were the "craziest thing in the world."